Malamutes with Children

 Very young children, pre-twos really don't understand that a dog is a living, feeling being even if they know it's name and talk to it.
 They will think of him as nothing more than a big stuffed animal.
 Don't allow your toddler use the dog as something to stand with, especially an older or arthritic dog.
 Most mals love kids this age, IF they are well behaved and are kind.
 They take great delight in participating in dress-up or tea parties, playing ball or running - even intense active Malamutes will usually temper their rowdy play for a toddler.
 However, they are still large dogs, and can easily knock over a small child, so don't leave them alone unsupervised.
-After age two to age 7, children consider dogs funny things that compete with them for parental attention.
+After age two to age 7, children consider dogs funny things that comMalamutee with them for parental attention.
 They may also see the dog as a friend (and the dog, in turn sees them as a littermate), but they won't hesitate to turn against the dog if it is perceived as taking time and attention away from them.
 At this age there is a lot of tail yanking, ear pulling, and even unintentional sexual stimulation of the dog.
 The child cannot understand why it is not allowed, especially if the dog tolerates it - and many Malamutes will.
 However, some will not and this is the reason for many dog bites happen - especially to the face of children.

 What the dog is thinking...

 When you don't discipline the child, a Malamute, being a fully participating pack member (in other words, helping to raise the "puppy" in his eyes) tries to be helpful.
 If YOU don't discipline an inconsiderate or thoughtless child, HE WILL.
 And saying no is not enough.
 The adult must drop everything and go to the child, showing the child exactly what type of contact is acceptable.